Waterless lamb frenching: reducing 210,000 knifing path actions per shift to zero

 In Australia, most processing facilities rely on operational staff with knives to undertake this activity.
 There are instances in Australian plants using the McLaren Stainless water frenching solution.
 Although this solution works well it is not suitable for all Australian locations due to the water usage, water source, and resulting trade waste additional load with the product (intercostals) and water being discharged to drain.

 The McLaren iFrench unit is a commercially viable unit for frenching.
-It is simple to use and compact, however, some Australian processors (39%) would prefer to use a waterless solution for the reasons eluded to above.
+It is simple to use and compact, however, some Australian processors (39%) would prefer to use a waterless solution for the reasons alluded to above.

 An industry report on the implementation of the iFrench can be located at this Link.

 RELATED ARTICLES: Thinking outside the (agriculture) box to drive ag innovation

 The industry has supported a number of investigations into waterless frenching including using wire cutting, ice jet cutting and robotic knives.
 These have all had a level of success but none to date have resulted in a commercial product offering.

 AMPC Innovation Challenge

 AMPC would like to hear from providers/developers who believe that they could develop a solution that:

 - Remove operational staff form knifing (and holding) the product.
 Of the two removing the knife actions is the main foci (and hence semi-automated solutions are also an acceptable consideration).